lradaelli85/tc-QOS/README.md

 Classes with higher priority are offered excess bandwidth first.
 But rules about guaranteed rate (can't go below this value ) and ceil (maximum bandwidth usable by a class) are still met.

-This script automatically enable forwarding and source NAT
+This script automatically enables forwarding and source NAT.

 To learn more about HTB take a look to the below links (thanks to the Author)